University of Virginia: 1900s

-Jefferson had originally decided the University of Virginia would have no president.
-Rather, this power was to be shared by a rector and a Board of Visitors.
+Jefferson had originally decided the University of Virginia would have no serving president.
+Rather, this power was to be shared by a rector and the Board of Visitors.
 But as the 19th century waned, it became obvious this cumbersome arrangement was incapable of adequately handling the many administrative and fundraising tasks of the growing university.
 Edwin Alderman, who had only recently moved from his post as president of UNC-Chapel Hill since 1896 to become president of Tulane University in 1900, accepted an offer as president of the University of Virginia in 1904.
 His appointment was not without controversy, and national media such as Popular Science lamented the end of one of the things that made UVA unique among universities.

 Alderman stayed 27 years, and became known as a prolific fund-raiser, a well-known orator, and a close adviser to U.S. president and UVA alumnus Woodrow Wilson.
-He added significantly to the University Hospital to support new sickbeds and public health research, and helped create departments of geology and forestry, the Curry School of Education, the McIntire School of Commerce, and the summer school programs in which young Georgia O'Keeffe soon took part.
+He added significantly to the University Hospital to support new sickbeds and public health research, and helped create departments of geology and forestry, the School of Education and Human Development (originally the Curry School of Education), the McIntire School of Commerce, and the summer school programs in which young Georgia O'Keeffe took part.
 Perhaps his greatest ambition was the funding and construction of a library on a scale of millions of books, much larger than the Rotunda could bear.
 Delayed by the Great Depression, Alderman Library was named in his honor in 1938.
 Alderman, who seven years earlier had died in office en route to giving a public speech at the University of Illinois at Urbana–Champaign, is still the longest-tenured president of the university.

 In 1904, UVA became the first university south of Washington, D.C. to be elected to the Association of American Universities.
 After a gift by Andrew Carnegie in 1909 the University of Virginia was organized into twenty-six departments across six schools including the Andrew Carnegie School of Engineering, the James Madison School of Law, the James Monroe School of International Law, the James Wilson School of Political Economy, the Edgar Allan Poe School of English and the Walter Reed School of Pathology.
 The honorific historical names for these schools – several of which have remained as modern schools of the university – are no longer used.